diantyapitaloka/PiML-Introduction/README.md

 - Dynamic Robustness Assessment, Users can simulate various data perturbations to evaluate how consistently the model performs when facing noisy or unexpected input shifts
 - Comprehensive Fairness Auditing, The framework includes dedicated metrics to detect potential algorithmic bias and ensure that model outcomes remain equitable across different demographic groups
 - Prediction Uncertainty Quantification, This tool provides methods to calculate confidence intervals for individual outputs which is essential for high-stakes decision-making environments

-Regulatory Compliance Support
-Many specialized tests within the library are specifically tailored to meet the strict model risk management standards required in the financial sector
+- Regulatory Compliance Support, Many specialized tests within the library are specifically tailored to meet the strict model risk management standards required in the financial sector

 Seamless Ecosystem Integration
 The high-code API maintains full compatibility with Scikit-Learn structures to allow for effortless implementation within existing machine learning pipelines